florianberthier/Software-Quality-Handbook-Assignment/Readme.md

 2. The different **methods** of task estimation

-There are several agile estimation methods, each with its advantages and disadvantages.
-Nothing prevents the team from changing estimation methods every sprint until they find the one that best suits your agile team.
+There are several Agile and Scrum estimation methods, each with its advantages and disadvantages.
+Nothing prevents the team from changing estimation methods every sprint until they find the one that best suits your team.